-AMANDA HARDING is the owner of Prema Yoga Brooklyn, where she teaches weekly Vinyasa flow classes as well as private/corporate clients across NYC & Los Angeles through her company, Karuna NYC.
-She is the creator of a program 'Yoga on Set' which provides weekly yoga sessions to the cast and crews of NY based film and television shoots.
-Currently one of Lululemon's Brooklyn Ambassadors, she has been featured in Vogue, Origin Magazine and holds yearly sold out retreats to such locales as Tulum, Costa Rica, the Berkshires, Australia and more.
-Heavily influenced by Tibetan Buddhist philosophy as well as the Bhakti yoga tradition, Amanda teaches an Ashtanga-influenced vigorous yet mindful and creative class incorporating the fluidity of dance and music/chanting with heavy emphasis on alignment, breath, patience and fun.
+AMANDA HARDING is the owner of Prema Yoga Brooklyn, where she teaches weekly Vinyasa flow classes as well as private/corporate clients across NYC & Los Angeles.
+She is the creator of a program 'Yoga on Set' which provides weekly yoga/meditation sessions to the cast and crews of NY based film and television shoots.
+Currently one of Lululemon's Brooklyn Ambassadors, she has been featured in Vogue, Origin & Mantra Magazine and holds yearly sold out retreats to such locales as the barn upstate (her own retreat center in Chatham, NY), Tulum, Costa Rica, Morocco, Peru, Australia and more.
+Amanda teaches an Ashtanga-influenced vigorous yet mindful and creative class incorporating the fluidity of movement and music/chanting with heavy emphasis on alignment, breath, patience and fun.
 She has witnessed in her own life how creating spaciousness in her body, mind and heart and truly 'walking the walk' with humility has immensely impacted her relationship with herself and others.
-Her wish is to impart to her students the many gifts she has received through her ongoing practice and studies – a greater sense of authenticity, inner peace, strength, compassion and, most of all, service to others. www.amandahardingyoga.com
+Her wish is to impart to her students the many gifts she has received through her ongoing practice and studies – a greater sense of authenticity, inner peace, strength, compassion and, most of all, service to others.
+Her initiative, The Hummingbirds, which is a group dedicated to serving vulnerable local populations in and around Brooklyn will have its first fundraiser in early 2017.
+She is also co-writing Recipes for a Divine Life - a heart book of yoga, food, prayers and photography.
+She lives in Brooklyn with her husband, 2 amazing daughters and menagerie of rescue pets. www.amandahardingyoga.com

 AARON DIAS: In retrospect, Aaron couldn't escape becoming a yoga teacher.
 From her childhood training in theater, dance and song; to her adolescent obsession with spirituality in all forms; to her teenage talent for teaching and tutoring; to her enthusiastic absorption in philosophy studies as a college student, all the of the seemingly disparate roads led straight here.
 It is a special honor for Aaron to teach at Prema Yoga Brooklyn, for it was through her dedicated studies here with Lesley Desaulniers that she first experienced how powerful and far-reaching the benefits of this practice could be.
 Students are drawn to her classes for her blend of scholarly knowledge and honest, lived-in philosophy, her intelligent and creative sequencing, her loving and well-aligned assists, and her unique ability to sustain sincere focus and sweet lightness in the room at once.